starryxy/Data-Engineering/Project_2 Data Warehouse on AWS/README.md

 M        41
 ```

---Top artists by number of song plays
+- Top artists by number of song plays
 ```sql
 SELECT a.name, count(a.name) AS num_songplays
 FROM songplays s